March 3, 2025

 However, telematics technology alone provides limited visibility into fleet safety—which is why many fleet managers today are adopting video-based safety systems (cameras) in addition to telematics.
 Read on to learn more about video-based safety.

 Video-based fleet safety technologies (or vehicle camera systems) have evolved tremendously over the past decade.
 At first, dash cams were simple event recorders that captured footage until their storage was full.
 They required manually retrieving footage from a vehicle and downloading it to a computer.
-More recently, commercial dash cams became internet-connected, with the ability to auto-upload incident footage to the cloud, making it easier for fleet managers to review specific harsh events and coach drivers.
+More recently, commercial dash cams became internet-connected, with the ability to auto-upload incident footage to the cloud, making it easier for fleet managers to review specific harsh events and have coaching sessions with drivers on safe driving practices.

-Today, the most advanced dash cams, such as Samsara AI Dash Cams, use a combination of g-force sensor data and embedded artificial intelligence (AI) to detect a wide range of hard-to-detect incidents, like distracted driving and tailgating, and even offer in-cab alerts to help drivers react to risk factors before an accident occurs.
+Today, the most advanced dash cams, such as Samsara AI Dash Cams, use a combination of g-force sensor data and embedded artificial intelligence (AI) to detect a wide range of hard-to-detect incidents, like drowsiness or driver fatigue and lane departure, and even offer in-cab alerts to coach fleet drivers on risky behaviors before an accident occurs.

 Today, there are a variety of additional camera configurations available for commercial fleets.
 These different camera configurations serve various purposes and can help solve a variety of different problems: